Finding A New Perspective for Better Decision Making.

 We can see the paradigm shift experienced by the captain (and us as we read this) as the situation was put in a totally different light.
 We can see a reality that is superseded by his limited perception — a reality that is as critical for us to understand in our daily lives as it was for the captain in the fog.

 How can you see a new perspective and clear the mental fog for better decision making in critical, stressful situations?
-One way fusing new cognitive studies and common wisdom is through mindfulness feedback training.

 (Download) Peak Performance using Alive Clinical Biofeedback A White Paper for Professionals